 The BESS Project involves the construction, operation and decommissioning of a BESS with the storage capacity to facilitate a maximum discharge of up to 500 MW for up to a four-hour period or up to 2 GWh.
-The BESS will be located within 'Area 2' the existing solar array area and will be connected to the existing TransGrid 330kV substation via a new 330kV high-voltage power line (refer to Figure 1).
+The BESS will be located within 'Area 2' the existing solar array area and will be connected to the existing TransGrid 330kV substation via a new 330kV high-voltage power line (refer to Figure 1-1).

-The BESS project will involve the demolition of the existing solar array area.
-The disturbance area for the BESS is expected to be around eight hectares (ha).
+The BESS Project will involve the demolition of the existing solar array area for construction of the BESS and the former coal yard infrastructure for stockpiling purposes.
+Other redundant equipment may also require demolition and deconstruction to support construction of the BESS Project.
+The disturbance area for the BESS is expected to be around 20 hectares (ha).
 The BESS will be mounted on slab footings and will be containerised or otherwise enclosed in a formalised layout.